Basic Quantum Algorithms: Preliminaries on number theory

-There are choices of $a$ and $b$ so that the discrete logarithm $\log_a b$ does not exist, for instance, $\log_2 7$ because there is no integer $s$ that satisfies $2^s=7$.
-Two important properties of the logarithm to base $a$, when $\log_a b$ and $\log_a c$ exist, are \begin{itemize} \item $\log_a (b c)=\log_a b+\log_a c$; \item $\log_a (b^c) = c \log_a b$. \end{itemize} There are two drawbacks in the context of quantum algorithms when we use the set of positive integers $\mathbb{Z}^+$ to define the notion of discrete logarithm: (1)~Depending on the choice of $a$ and $b$, $\log_a b$ may not exist, and (2)~if $\log_a b$ does exist, there are efficient methods to calculate $\log_a b$ using the fact that the discrete logarithm is equal to the standard definition of \textit{logarithm} of real numbers.
+There are choices of $a$ and $b$ for which the logarithm $\log_a b$ does not exist; for instance, $\log_2 7$ does not exist because there is no integer $s$ such that $2^s = 7$.
+Two important properties of the logarithm to base $a$, when all logarithms involved exist, are \begin{itemize} \item $\log_a (b c)=\log_a b+\log_a c$; \item $\log_a (b^c) = c \log_a b$. \end{itemize} There are two drawbacks, in the context of quantum algorithms, to defining the logarithm over the set of positive integers $\mathbb{Z}^+$: (1) depending on the choice of $a$ and $b$, $\log_a b$ may not exist, and (2) if $\log_a b$ does exist, it can be computed efficiently using the standard real Napierian logarithm or natural logarithm $\ln$, since